-A: We teach all our classes inside The Barking Dog Theatre (formerly known as The Flying Monkey Theatre which is located on the second floor of The Lowe Mill.
-If you scroll to the bottom of this page you’ll even find a map and an address to help you find us.

 Q: I have some experience, what level should I take?

-A: Here at TNS, if students are not 100% confident in theirs swing outs, Lindy circles, tuck turns, partnered Charleston & basic 6 & 8-count rhythm patterns, we suggest they sign up for our Core classes.
+A: Here at TNS, if students are not 100% confident with a swing out, Lindy circle, tuck turn, partnered Charleston & basic 6 & 8-count rhythm patterns, we suggest they sign up for our Core classes.
 If students have done East Coast Swing, they may be familiar with some of our Core 6-count, but it may STILL be helpful to take it (as we cover a lot of essential lead/follow technique in that particular series), however they will for sure need to take our Core 8-count and Core Charleston series before moving into the Continuing series, CICK HERE FOR MORE INFO ON THIS.

 Q: What is Lindy Hop?
 What kind of swing do you teach?

-A: Lindy Hop is the granddaddy of swing dances, the dance of the big bang swing era.
+A: Lindy Hop is the granddaddy of swing dances, the dance of Harlem and the big bang swing era.
 It includes elements of East Coast Swing, Charleston, and more and it has both 6-count and 8-count patterns.
 CLICK HERE for more history and to see the dance in action!
-In addition to Lindy Hop we also teach classes in Charleston, Balboa, Blues & Solo Jazz!
+In addition to Lindy Hop, we also teach classes in Charleston, Balboa, Blues & Solo Jazz!

-**TWO**